-The IoT Control rules are all relatively similar, for the DHT11 temperature sensor and manual control switch updating the control status each time that Rule is fired and delegating the action to the jBPM process.
+The train motion rules are all relatively similar, counting the number of trains reporting move status.
 By delegating important decisions to be taken into your rules system, the business processes become much more resilient to change.
-This IoTBPM example provides a "smart" environment for the equipment room cooling fan by adding AI-IoT Drools-jBPM artificial intelligent and smart automation.
+This IoTBPM example provides a "smart" environment for the train yard or AI-IoT Drools-jBPM artificial intelligent smart automation.